The countdown is on: Bank of America Corporation (BAC)

-Let’s start up with the current stock price of Bank of America Corporation (BAC), which is $45.87 to be very precise.
-The Stock rose vividly during the last session to $45.89 after opening rate of $45.325 while the lowest price it went was recorded $44.45 before closing at $45.47.Recently in News on January 26, 2022, Bank of America Announces Global Expansion of ‘Masterpiece Moment’ Video Series.
-Unique Digital Series Will Recognize Important Works from 25 Cultural Institutions Throughout 2022.
+Let’s start up with the current stock price of Bank of America Corporation (BAC), which is $48.28 to be very precise.
+The Stock rose vividly during the last session to $48.69 after opening rate of $47.08 while the lowest price it went was recorded $46.68 before closing at $46.43.Recently in News on February 2, 2022, Bank of America Declares First-Quarter 2022 Stock Dividends.
+Bank of America Corporation today announced the Board of Directors declared a regular quarterly cash dividend on Bank of America common stock of $0.21 per share, payable on March 25, 2022 to shareholders of record as of March 4, 2022.
 You can read further details here

 Bank of America Corporation had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $50.08 on 01/10/22, with the lowest value was $42.59 for the same time period, recorded on 01/24/22.